-- a) The Region of Halton is responsible for the planning, design, delivery and maintenance of municipal water and waste water.
+- Halton Region is responsible for the planning, design, delivery and maintenance of municipal water and waste water.
 It is the policy of this Plan that: - (i) all development within the Urban Area shall be connected to municipal water and waste water systems unless exempted by the policies of this Plan and the Regional Official Plan; - (ii) development shall be limited in the Urban Area to the ability and financial capability of the Region to provide municipal water and waste water services; - (iii) no servicing extensions beyond the Urban Area shall be permitted, unless exempted by the policies of the Regional Official Plan; - (iv) new servicing capacity, where required, shall be prioritized to those areas of the City identified as being Primary Growth Areas on Schedule B-1: Growth Framework, of this Plan.
-The City will work closely with the Region of Halton to address servicing capacity challenges in the Growth Areas within the Urban Area, consistent with the Regional Official Plan; - (v) the City, in conjunction with the Region of Halton, shall further prioritize and phase the development of Growth Areas through the development of area-specific plans, where required. - b) The Region of Halton is responsible for the planning, design, delivery and maintenance of the Regional Road Network.
+The City will work closely with Halton Region to address servicing capacity challenges in the Growth Areas within the Urban Area, consistent with the Regional Official Plan; - (v) the City, in conjunction with Halton Region, shall further prioritize and phase the development of Growth Areas through the development of area-specific plans, where required. - b) Halton Region is responsible for the planning, design, delivery and maintenance of the Regional Road Network.
 The City will participate in transportation planning processes with the Region to ensure that local context is addressed. - c) The City is responsible for providing a wide range of infrastructure and public service facilities and has established a long term Asset Management Plan in order to understand capital investments and long term lifecycle costs of infrastructure provided by the City.
-Decision making related to the prioritization of investment in infrastructure will consider factors such as timing, capital budget and strategic consideration of the long term operational costs in the context of levels of service and the Long Term Asset Management Plan. - d) The policies of this Plan including the Community Vision, the Urban Structure, the Growth Framework, the underlying land use designations and the commitment to the development of area-specific plans, shall be the means of communicating priority growth areas.
+Decision making related to the prioritization of investment in infrastructure will consider factors such as timing, capital budget, infrastructure risks and vulnerabilities including those caused by climate change, and strategic consideration of the long term operational costs in the context of levels of service and the Long Term Asset Management Plan. - The policies of this Plan including the Community Vision, the Urban d) Structure, the Growth Framework, the underlying land use designations and the commitment to the development of area-specific plans, shall be the means of communicating priority growth areas.